-This display shows the settings of the most important configuration parameters of the unit as well as important run-time statistics.
+This display shows the settings of the most important configuration parameters of the Ethernet or Token Ring unit as well as important runtime statistics.
 Use the display to see if anything major is configured incorrectly.
 It is broken into sections describing: